LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

 \subsection{Ablation Studies on Head Architecture and Modules}

-To verify the cross-source generalization of our proposed architecture, we performed a step-wise ablation study under consistent experimental conditions across four distinct datasets: SODA-A, DOTA-v1.5, FAIR1M, and ShipRSImageNet-v1.
-The quantitative results are summarized in Tables \ref{tab:ablation_soda} through \ref{tab:ablation_shiprs}.
+To verify the cross-source generalization of the proposed architecture, we performed a step-wise ablation study under consistent conditions across SODA-A, DOTA-v1.5, FAIR1M, and ShipRSImageNet.
+The quantitative results are summarized in Tables~\ref{tab:ablation_soda}, \ref{tab:ablation_dota}, \ref{tab:ablation_fair1m}, and \ref{tab:ablation_shiprs} for SODA-A, DOTA-v1.5, FAIR1M, and ShipRSImageNet, respectively.

-We first investigated the effect of naively appending the high-resolution P2 head to the baseline YOLOv9e architecture (P3-P5).
-As shown in the second rows of Tables \ref{tab:ablation_soda}--\ref{tab:ablation_shiprs}, this "expansion-only" strategy yielded marginal gains.
-For instance, on SODA-A, which is dominated by small objects, the recall improved slightly from 0.763 to 0.769.
-However, on FAIR1M and ShipRSImageNet-v1, the overall mAP\textsubscript{50-95} either stagnated or decreased slightly (e.g., from 0.285 to 0.284 on FAIR1M).
-Critically, this addition increased the computational burden, raising GFLOPs from 196.4 to 230.2 and inference time by approximately 20--24\%.
-These results empirically support our hypothesis in Section 4.2 that simply adding layers without addressing the structural redundancy of the P5 head fails to achieve an optimal balance between accuracy and efficiency.
+We first evaluated the effect of naively appending a P2 head to the baseline YOLOv9-E architecture (P3--P5).
+As shown in the second rows of the ablation tables, this ``expansion-only'' approach yielded only marginal gains across all four datasets.
+For instance, the F1-score on SODA-A increased from 0.828 to just 0.833, and on DOTA-v1.5 it remained unchanged at 0.883.
+At the same time, GFLOPs rose from 196.4 to 230.2 and inference time increased by 21.5--26.2\%.
+These results confirm that simply appending pyramid levels without addressing the structural redundancy of the P5 level fails to achieve an effective accuracy-efficiency balance across multiple datasets.

-In contrast, when we applied our P-level shift strategy, simultaneously integrating the P2 head and pruning the P5 backbone and head, the model achieved a significant leap in both performance and efficiency.
-As evidenced in the third rows of the tables, this configuration reduced the parameter count by 64.1\% (from 58.99 M to 21.16 M) and GFLOPs by 3.5\% (from 196.4 to 189.4), while consistently outperforming the baseline.
-Notably, on the SODA-A dataset, the mAP\textsubscript{50-95} surged by 2.3 percentage points (from 0.637 to 0.660).
-This substantial improvement confirms that removing the P5 layer effectively suppresses background noise, as discussed in Section 3.2, while the P2 head successfully recovers the spatial details of small ships that were previously lost to feature dilution.
+When we applied the proposed pyramid level shift, introducing the P2 head while simultaneously pruning the P5 backbone and head, the model achieved substantial improvements in both performance and efficiency.
+As shown in the third rows, this configuration reduced the parameter count by 64.1\% (from 58.99\,M to 21.16\,M) while consistently outperforming the baseline across all four datasets.
+The two structural changes contributed unequally across datasets.
+Adding the P2 head yielded its largest mAP\textsubscript{50:95} gain on SODA-A, where mAP\textsubscript{50:95} rose from 0.637 to 0.656 (an absolute gain of 0.019).
+This is consistent with the SODA-A scale profile, the dataset with the smallest average ship size in our benchmark suite, where the higher spatial resolution of P2 most directly addresses the feature dilution analyzed in Section~\ref{sec:prob_dilution}.
+Pruning the P5 level then yielded its largest gain on ShipRSImageNet, where mAP\textsubscript{50:95} rose from 0.415 to 0.428 (an absolute gain of 0.013).
+This is consistent with the characteristics of ShipRSImageNet, the 24-class fine-grained benchmark in our suite, where the reduction in P5-induced background contamination plausibly contributes to better class discrimination (Section~\ref{sec:prob_erf}).